raspberrypi/style-guide/style-guide.md

 ###A

 *   A level — **not** A Level. _She teaches computer science to her A-level students._ See for example [this DfE documentation](https://www.gov.uk/education/as-and-a-level-changes-and-reforms).
-*   A level computer science — no capitals, even when referring to the curriculum subject. _She teaches A level computer science at Hogwarts._
+*   A-level computer science — no capitals, even when referring to the curriculum subject. _She teaches A-level computer science at Hogwarts._
 *   AA batteries
 *   abandonware – old software, where the IP holders are unknown
 *   Acorn Archimedes (computer) – shorten to Archimedes after first use